Max Fleischer: The Inkwell Studios

 In 1921, Max and Dave established Out of the Inkwell Films, Incorporated, and continued production of Out of the Inkwell through various states-rights distributors.
 "The Clown" had no name until 1924, when Dick Huemer came aboard after animating on the early Mutt and Jeff cartoons.
 He set the style for the series, redesigning "The Clown", and named him "Ko-Ko".
 Huemer created Ko-Ko's canine companion, known as Fitz, and moved the Fleischers away from their dependency on the Rotoscope for fluid animation, leaving it for special uses and reference points where compositing was involved.
 Because Max valued Huemer's work, he instructed Huemer to make just the key poses and have an assistant fill in the remaining drawings.
-Max assigned Art Davis as Huemer's assistant and this was the beginning of the animation position of "Inbetweener", which was essentially another Fleischer "invention" that resulted in efficient production and was adopted by the entire industry by the 1930s.
+Max assigned Arthur Davis as Huemer's assistant, making him the first inbetweener.

 It was during this time that Max developed Rotoscoping, a means of photographing live action film footage with animation cels for a composited image.
 This was an improvement over the method used by Bray where a series of 8" x 10" stills were made from motion picture film and used as backgrounds behind animation cels.
 The Rotograph technique went into more general use as "aerial image photography" and was a staple in animation and optical effects companies for making titles and various forms of matte composites.